bensnell/ofxPCA/README.md

 ### Usage

+Add `ofxPCA.props` to your Visual Studio solution file.

     // Make a vector of ofVec3fs that you want to do PCA on,
     // for example the vertices of an ofMesh: ofxPCAResult result = pca.analyze(mesh.getVertices());